SK-Digital/cosmic-clicker/memory.md

   - Added `totalClicks` to `GameState` and initialState.
   - The reducer now increments `totalClicks` on every click and uses it for the 'hundred-clicks' achievement progress.
   - On LOAD_GAME, `totalClicks` is loaded (or set to 0 if missing) and used to recalculate achievement progress.
+  - Added `totalUpgradesBought` and `totalEventsTriggered` to `GameState` and initialState.
+  - `totalUpgradesBought` increments on every upgrade purchase.
+  - `totalEventsTriggered` increments on every rush event start.
+  - Both stats persist and are loaded from save.
+- **StatsPanel.tsx**:
+  - Added a new "Lifetime Stats" section at the top.
+  - Displays: Total Clicks, Total Upgrades Bought, Total Events Triggered, Total Stardust Earned, Stardust Spent.

 ## File Structure (key files)
 - src/components/RushEventAnimation.tsx: Handles rush event animations (meteor shower, black hole rift).
 Now includes .rush-meteor and .rush-blackhole wrappers for testability.